cbevins/fire-behavior-simulator/docs/09_ModuleLinkages.md

 ##  ![](favicon.png) link.treeMortality - Tree Mortality Module Bindings

-The Tree Mortality Module may link to the Scorch Height Module by setting link.treeMortality to 'linkedToScorchHeight' to obtain:
+The Tree Mortality Module may link to the Scorch Height Module by setting *link.treeMortality* to 'linkedToScorchHeight' to obtain its required input:
   - scorch height

 <table border>